dungnt11/gallery-docs/docs/tutorial/manage-docs-versions.md

 ### 4.1 Image manager
 Click on the three dots and you will see more options.
-You can choose files in the following ways:
+You can choose files by the following ways:
 - Upload from your device
 - Import from your Products
 - Import from your Collections